 Accomplished or not, Donaldson’s disappearance was complete.
 No trace of the balloon or of Donaldson himself was ever found.
 Had he run, as claimed, fearing a charge of murder for throwing the journalist Grimwood out of the basket?
 The story rang true in many circles, though predictably not in Reading, where Donaldson lived.
 He was claimed there to be a fine, upstanding gentleman.
 Yet one also recognizes in his skills the talents of a circus man — was he one of those early American traveling circus performers who made a living out of duping the public, lying and cheating, stealing and traveling around to avoid prosecution by local law enforcement?

 Nobody can know for sure the final fate of Washington Donaldson.
 As the Tribune summed up the mystery:

-Most likely, Grimwood was not the only one who died that day, it seems probably that Donaldson too died, his balloon floating away and disappearing into the forests of Michigan’s Upper Peninsula.
-Perhaps both leapt into the water, but only Grimwood’s body washed up.
+Most likely, Grimwood was not the only one who died that day, it seems probable that Donaldson died, his balloon floating away and disappearing into the forests of Michigan’s Upper Peninsula.
+Perhaps both leaped into the water, but only Grimwood’s body washed up.
 In any case, Donaldson certainly wouldn’t be the only aviator to disappear without a trace.
-Maybe one day, the few remnants that might remain of his balloon will be found, though that seem unlikely.
-Just what would be left of a cloth envelop, wicker basket and the other accoutrements of a balloon from that day and age now, more than a century later.
+Maybe one day, the few remnants that might remain of his balloon will be found, though that seems unlikely.
+Just what would be left of a cloth envelope, wicker basket, and the other accoutrements of a balloon from that day and age now, more than a century later.
 Probably not much.